Gegori1/Proyecto-Modelado-Predictivo-Magic/README.md

 This repository contains the code for the analysis and modeling of the magic04 dataset.

-## Model Variants
+## Model Types

-There are two main model variants for the magic04 dataset.
-The first one uses linear models and the second one uses Support Vector Classifier (SVC) models:
+There are two main types of models available for the magic04 dataset:

-1. `linear-models`: This variant is dedicated to the usage of linear models for the analysis and modeling of the magic04 dataset.
+1. **Linear Models**: This type of model focuses on using linear regression techniques for the analysis and modeling of the magic04 dataset.
-2. `svc-models`: This variant focuses on the usage of Support Vector Classifier (SVC) models for the analysis and modeling of the magic04 dataset.
+2. **SVC Models**: This type of model utilizes Support Vector Classifier (SVC) techniques for the analysis and modeling of the magic04 dataset.

+Both types of models were trained using either standarization or multiple transformation techniques.
+The models were then saved as pickle files for later use.

+## Report

+The `Report` directory contains the final report for the project.

 ## To_Test